sparkle-developer/Sparkle/README.md

 - Always Focus mode (more below).
 - Small Files (more below).

+## Standard Mode

-Once you have selected all of these prerequisites, the main GUI opens.
+Once you have selected all of these aforementioned prerequisites, the main GUI opens.
 The information on the GUI is as follows:
-- Encounters: Displays the number of encounters you have had with your target Pokémon.
+- Current Phase: Displays the number of encounters you have had on your current phase.
 - +: Increments the Encounters counter by the number of systems you have entered. (by default, this is set to 1)
 - -: Decrements the Encounters counter by the number of systems you have entered. (by default, this is set to 1)
+- Total Encounters: Displays the total number of encounters you have had with your target Pokémon.
+- Generation: Displays the generation of Pokémon games you are hunting in.
+- Method: Displays the method you are using to hunt.
 - Odds: The odds of finding a Shiny Pokémon based on your chosen Generation and method.
 - Time Elapsed: The amount of time you have spent hunting your target Pokémon.
 - Binomial Distribution: Calculates the probability of finding the target Pokémon given the number of encounters and the odds.